RubixML/ML/README.md

 ```

 ### MLP Regressor
-A neural network with a continuous output layer suitable for regression problems.
+A [Neural Network](#neural-network) with a continuous output layer suitable for regression problems.
+The MLP also features progress monitoring which means that it will automatically stop training when it can no longer make progress.

 ##### Supervised, Persistable